pwujczyk/ProductivityTools.GoogleCloudNetworking/articles/network-security/security-profiles/url-filtering/index.md

 # URL filtering

-Functionality allows to filter requests based on the domain name.
-It could be used in cases such:
+Functionality allows to filter requests based on the url list.
-- under one ip multiple sites are hosted
+Next Generation Firwall allows to filter trafic based on the Fully Qualified Domain Name (www.google.com) but does not allow to filter on the url (www.google.com/maps).
+URL filtering option allows to do that.

-- one site changes IPs
+When to use:

-Functionality can be added as one of the option to the [security profiles]()
+- If we have under one domain multiple sites (google.com/maps, google.com)

-Currently functionality is under development.
+- If site that we would like to block is hosted under multiple IPs or the IP of the page changes